 fiberannual Zone 4–9

-Industrial hemp (Cannabis sativa) for grain and fiber is an annual crop suitable for Zone 6a, grown in NY for seed/oil and bast fiber production from stalk.
+Industrial hemp (Cannabis sativa) for grain and fiber is an annual crop suitable for Zones 4-9, grown for seed/oil and bast fiber from the stalk.
 Requires well-drained loamy soils, moderate precipitation, and 100+ frost-free days; dual-purpose varieties common.

 24/30